apsarabishwokarma/webdev-roadmap/interview-prep/javascript/basics/JS-basics.md

   Takes another function as an parameter, or
   Returns another function.

+### Understanding Higher-Order Functions

+- Higher-Order Function A function that TAKES another function or RETURNS a function
+- Callback Function The function PASSED INTO another function

 ### Recursion in JavaScript

 - Recursion is a programming technique where a function calls itself in order to solve a problem.